Angela Schell of White Haven didn’t know what hit her as she worked the night shift at a Hazleton-area warehouse on March 6, 2016.

 Easily dismissed problem

 “It’s important to treat a concussion and allow the brain to heal,” says Catherine Gallagher, director of Outpatient Rehabilitation and Support Services at Lehigh Valley Hospital–Hazleton and the Health & Wellness Center.
 “If you’ve had one concussion, you’re more vulnerable to another.”
-Therapists trained in treating concussions now offer comprehensive services at a variety of LVHN locations, including the Health Center at Fogelsville and Lehigh Valley Hospital–S. Jackson Street in Pottsville.
+Post-concussive rehabilitation will help you heal as quickly as possible while preventing further injury.

-“‘Concussion’ is not my favorite term because people think, ‘Oh, it’s just a concussion – I’ll bounce back quickly,’” says speech therapist Jennifer Hoats, with the Health & Wellness Center.
+“‘Concussion is not my favorite term because people think, ‘Oh, it’s just a concussion – I’ll bounce back quickly,’” says speech therapist Jennifer Hoats, with the Health & Wellness Center.
 “It’s actually a mild traumatic brain injury.”
 Blunt force can damage the brain by causing it to move inside the head and contact the skull.
-“Some people bounce back in 24 to 48 hours,” Hoats says.
-“But some go months and still have symptoms.”

 Concussions often arise from sports injuries, especially in spring and fall when school athletics ramp up.
 Other causes include car accidents, falls and work-related injuries such as Schell’s.
 “I didn’t know how bad I was until I started going to therapy in July,” Schell says.
 “I had a hard time comprehending things and focusing, and really couldn’t talk in a complete sentence.”